Cliché social media marketing strategies don’t work for small businesses.

 It involves using a hashtag that has absolutely nothing to do with what you are posting.
 This method is used for internet trolls and is mostly considered spam.

 Think if someone would realistically search for that keyword or phrase that you are hashtagging.
 And even if they do, is it going to be in the same context?

 For example, this post on Twitter has hashtags like gain and convert.
-People don’t search for these hashtags when they are looking for social media tips.
+People don’t search for these hashtags when they are looking for social media marketing tips.